 How Does RBC Bearings's P/E Ratio Compare To Its Peers?

 Its relatively high P/E ratio indicates that RBC Bearings shareholders think it will perform better than other companies in its industry classification.
-Clearly the market expects growth, but it isn't guaranteed.
-So investors should always consider the P/E ratio alongside other factors, such as whether company directors have been buying shares.
+Shareholders are clearly optimistic, but the future is always uncertain.
+So further research is always essential.
+I often monitor director buying and selling.

 How Growth Rates Impact P/E Ratios

-It's great to see that RBC Bearings grew EPS by 21% in the last year.
-And earnings per share have improved by 14% annually, over the last five years.
-So one might expect an above average P/E ratio.
+Most would be impressed by RBC Bearings earnings growth of 21% in the last year.
+And it has bolstered its earnings per share by 14% per year over the last five years.
+This could arguably justify a relatively high P/E ratio.

 So What Does RBC Bearings's Balance Sheet Tell Us?

 Since RBC Bearings holds net cash of US$38m, it can spend on growth, justifying a higher P/E ratio than otherwise.